Welcome to Peaceaware.com

 Each veteran has chosen these paths of storytelling, from family to military, and back again, to university, etc. Each path taken changes family relationships.
 Civilians may not understand the path of a veteran.
 The various organizations (Military, University, Medical, etc.) may story the veteran differently.
 They may not understand the story path.

-I find that a way to think about the Selves we story, and the Selves others story, is using the following Storytelling Triangles.
+I find that a way to think about the Selves we story, and the Selves others story, is using the following Storytelling Triangles, to assemble fractals.

 Please click on Storytelling Triangles below to go to those topics below.